ironmanfpv/Algebraic-Expansion-Trainer/README.md

 # Algebraic Expansion Trainer
-This web app is to for students to practice their algebraic expansion and simplification skills.
+This web app is designed for students to practice their algebraic expansion and simplification skills.
 Questions are generated with different level of difficulty.
 For gamification fun, a timer is included to record the total time taken to express a generated fractional expression into its partial fractions correctly.

 ## A. Setting the Parameters ##